-How does one best care for marginalized people like the Canaanite women in Matthew 15; those who have been isolated from community, stigmatized by society, and even neglected or wounded by the Church?
+How does one best care for marginalized people; those who have been isolated from community, stigmatized by society, and even neglected or wounded by the Church?

 This question has dwelt within my soul.
 It has inspired me to study the Bible in deeper, more focused ways.
 It led me to seminary and while there, it lingered on.
 It led to me take courses that explored issues of individual and social brokenness that bred marginality and isolation.
 I asked hard questions within these courses, inquiries which could not be pacified by the prototypical Sunday school responses.
 I read, researched, and wrote on these issues, all in a diligent pursuit to answer this one question.

 Along the way, I had a few revelatory moments, but I also became intrigued by the nameless Canaanite woman, a biblical character who I believe personifies everything I was wrestling with in Matthew 15: 21-28.